demsks/CSCI2961/Lab2.md

 ## (5) Justification for Linux using the GPLv2 license

-Linux chose to switch to a GPL license, a copyleft license, to allow integration with GNU components.
+Linux's to switch to a GPL license, a copyleft license, ultimately allowed for integration with GNU components.
 The license which they had started with barred distributing the code for money, a term which made total integration with GNU not possible.
 As to why they are still using GPLv2 over GPLv3, well I think the answer may be two fold.
 One reason is that they would need everyone who ever contributed to the codebase to sign off on the switch and, if they declined, the code from the contributor(s) would have to be removed or redone.
 Secondly, Linus expressed dislike with GPLv3 for several reasons and stated that v3 was not a good succesor to v2.

 ## (6) Example Project.
 Pick a license as a group using license chooser on github.